PoonkasemK/Sharitys/README.md

     rejectUnauthorized: false,
   },
 });`
-5. user: "postgres", password: your database password, host: "localhost", port: 5432, database: your database name
+5. user: "postgres", password: database password, host: "localhost", port: 5432, database: database name

+### Creating firebase (Optional)

+- There is an existing firebase which allows user to login and register as donor and fundraiser.
+However, admin is not allowed to register in the website.
+- To manage account, as well as registering admin, create a project in firebase and edit the information in key.js in Front folder

 ### Starting Sharitys